WaliMuhammadAhmad/Airbnb-Clone-Website/README.md

 ## 🌈 Features

 - **Bootstrap Exploration:** This project was an exploration of Bootstrap's components and layout capabilities.
 I experimented with various Bootstrap classes to create a responsive and visually appealing interface.
 - **Bootsrap Version:** I used Bootstrap v4.6x.
-You can use the latest version at the time avaliable.
+You can use the latest version at the time available.
 - **Replica Elements:** While not an exact copy, the project showcases components and sections reminiscent of the Airbnb website, including navigation bars, property listings, and footers.
 - **Learning Experience:** Every element in this project reflects my learning journey.
 Imperfections and shortcomings are embraced as opportunities for improvement.

 ## 🙌 Issues

-The websit clone is not perfectly created.
+The website clone is not perfectly created.
 It was my first Bootstrap project so it may have some faults or errors.
-There could be some issue like "Could not load image" then don't worry beacuse i used the images from official airbnb website so it might me deleted.
-If you counter any other issues then kindly tell me, feel free to pull request!
+There could be some issues like "Could not load image" then don't worry because i used the images from the official Airbnb website so it might me deleted.
+If you counter any other issues then kindly tell me, Feel free to pull the request!

 ## 🚀 Mission